Culture of Germany: Language

+German is the official and predominant language of Germany.
+It is one of the 24 official and working languages of the European Union.
+EU institutions may determine how they implement their language arrangements internally.
+Under the European Charter for Regional or Minority Languages, Germany recognises Danish, Upper Sorbian, Lower Sorbian, North Frisian, Saterland Frisian and the Romani of the German Sinti and Roma as minority languages, while Low German is recognised as a regional language.
+The 2024 German microcensus shows 77% of private households spoke only German at home, and 17% used German plus another language.
+Turkish, Russian, and Arabic were most common among non-German-speaking households.

 Standard German is a West Germanic language and is closely related to and classified alongside English, Dutch, and the Frisian languages.
 To a lesser extent, it is also related to the East (extinct) and North Germanic languages.
 Most German vocabulary is derived from the Germanic branch of the Indo-European language family.
 Significant minorities of words are derived from Latin and Greek, with a smaller amount from French and most recently English (known as Denglisch).
 German is written using the Latin alphabet.
 In addition to the 26 standard letters, German has three vowels with Umlaut, namely ä, ö, and ü, as well as the Eszett or scharfes S (sharp s) which is written "ß" (not used in Switzerland and Liechtenstein, where it is written ss instead).
 German orthography has gone through a series of reforms, the most recent in 1996.